BarthPaleologue/WebTide/README.md

 This was my final project for the INF585 "Computer Animation" course at École Polytechnique.
 The report is online [on my blog](https://barthpaleologue.github.io/Blog/posts/ocean-simulation-webgpu/).

-An online demo is available [here](https://barthpaleologue.github.io/WebTide/).
+An online demo is available [here](https://barthpaleologue.github.io/WebTide/), and the spherical version is available [here](https://barthpaleologue.github.io/WebTide/planet.html).

 ## Features